JBildstein/SpiderEye/README.md

 }
 ```

-To make sure that the newest IE version is used on Windows, set the `doctype` and add the `X-UA-Compatible` header with the value `IE=edge`:
+To make sure that the newest available IE version is used on Windows, set the `doctype` and add the `X-UA-Compatible` header with the value `IE=edge`:
 ```html
 <!doctype html>
 <html lang="en">